Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Conflating Different Perceptual Frames Is Fallacious

 If perceptual frames of reference are experientially incompatible to humankind, then we ought not conflate multiple perceptual frames of reference in philosophical dilemmas.
-This error In though is the “many beings fallacy” at play.
+This error in thought is what we will deem the “many beings fallacy“.

-Furthermore, if different beings define terms differently yet we mistakenly assume that terms like “free-will”, “sovereignty”, or “evil” have only one definition in a theological debate between the intrinsic qualities of God and fallen mankind, we have used fallacious reasoning.
+Furthermore, if different beings define terms differently yet we mistakenly assume that terms like “free-will”, “sovereignty”, or “evil” have only one definition in a theological debate between the intrinsic qualities of God and fallen mankind, we have used the fallacious reasoning of the many beings fallacy.

-Therefore, dilemmas or debates that conflate perceptual frames are fallacious.
+Therefore, dilemmas or debates that conflate perceptual frames and/or terms are fallacious.

 Because perceptual frames are incompatible to fallen mankind, all relevant terms should be defined according to both perceptual frames in a dilemma consisting of two perceptual frames.